 In many smartphones today quick settings and notifications share a shade, however, Huawei thought it would be better to separate them and place them side by side in an interface pull down from the top of the screen.

 The Honor 8 comes with some pre-installed apps, an app that I really like is the Smart Controller, this app gives you the ability to transform the phone into a remote control for your appliances with the use of the iris scanner on the phone.

 The dual-camera setup on this phone was a great decision on the part of Huawei.
 Whether taking pictures in a dark or light setting the cameras performed well.
 The front-facing camera is a 8MP camera that works well for taking selfies.

-Battery Life And Performance:
+Huawei Honor 8 Battery Life And Performance:

 The Honor 8 also has 9V/2A quick charging, this is similar to Qualcomm’s QuickCharge 2.0, with this technology the battery will be at 50 percent after charging for half an hour.

 The Honor 8 is responsive, and whether I was texting, sending emails or playing video games the phone performed well.
 The overall performance of the phone can be attributed to the 4GB of RAM and the Mali-T880 MP4 GPU chipset.

 My Final Thought:

-The Huawei Honor 8 is a midrange smartphone that performs very well, the camera and the IR scanner are great and they will probably be the main selling point for this phone.
+The Huawei Honor 8 is a mid-range smartphone that performs very well, the camera and the IR scanner are great and they will probably be the main selling point for this phone.